Stover Canal: Restoration

 In the late 1980s, parts of the towpath were incorporated into the Templer Way historical trail, created by Teignbridge District Council, who were by then owners of Jetty Marsh Lock and Ventiford Basin.
 The rest of the canal was owned by Railtrack.
 In early 1999, the West Country Branch of the Inland Waterways Association and the Newton Abbot Fishing Association approached Teignbridge District Council to suggest that they negotiate with Railtrack to obtain the rest of the canal.
 Plans for a local canal society came out of these talks, and the Stover Canal Society was formed in February 1999.

 After negotiation, Railtrack agreed to hand over the canal to the District Council for leisure use.
 The Stover Canal Society worked with the District Council to formulate a strategy for its restoration, and this led to the creation of a Charitable Trust, on which the District Council, other local authorities and the Canal Society are all represented.
 Control of the remains passed to the Trust in February 2010, when a formal lease was signed.
 In 2013 the towpath was opened to public access; in 2014 the remains of a barge were excavated in Ventiford Basin and a new stretch of the granite tramway was discovered.
 Work was carried out on the Graving Dock Lock in 2015, aided by a grant from the Association for Industrial Archaeology.
 With labour provided by the Waterway Recovery Group, some of the stonework was dismantled, to allow tree roots to be removed, after which it was reinstated and the blockwork was repointed.
 Subsequently, a grant was received from the Tesco 'Bags of Help' scheme, and local craftsmen completed the work in 2016.
 Ventiford Basin was cleared of silt by staff from a local clay company in 2016, with the work uncovering the remains of two more barges and another section of the Haytor Granite Tramway.
 After the stonework had been repointed, a dam was built at the southern end of the basin, and it was relined with puddle clay, allowing it to refill with water during 2019.

 2025 Breach

-In January of 2025, the canal suffered a breach near Kingsteignton when the heavy rains that occurred across much of England built up in the canal and caused some 60 m of the canal and the adjacent railway embankment south of Teign Bridge to collapse.
+In January 2025, the canal suffered a breach near Kingsteignton when the heavy rains that occurred across much of England built up in the canal and caused some 60 m of the canal and the adjacent railway embankment south of Teign Bridge to collapse.
 This resulted in the flooding of an adjacent clay quarry operated by mining company Sibelco.